sarahjaynebyrne/ADS1_assignment2/README.md

 # ADS1 - Assignment 2

-This branch of the repository contains the figures the final version of the code produce.
+This branch of the repository contains the figures the final version of the code produces.